Considering All Movement in Pipe Support Design

 Designers must consider that the above support configurations all allow some movement depending upon the overall size, orientation, and configuration of the assembly.
 For example, hanger assemblies can accommodate translational motion producing swing angles of +/- 4 degrees maximum.
 This means that designers may be able to accommodate greater pipe movement by incorporating longer support assemblies into the design, rather than introducing additional support components.

-Pipe Support Movement Of Four Degrees
+Pipe Support Movement of Four Degrees

 When active and passive support assemblies, comprised of standard components, cannot meet specific system requirements, designers can add auxiliary components, which are designed to extend the range of motion that these supports can accommodate during normal operation.